Updated: May 2014

 But more so, I don’t want to hurt anyone’s feelings who didn’t make my “top 10” list.
 No one likes being left out.
 So my greatest concern is that someone who might rightfully deserve to be on this list is going to read it and feel slighted because I didn’t mention them.

-For that reason, I’ve made a decision to respond to the request and list my top 10 female bloggers . . . despite the fact that some may want to roast me over a slow spit for not including them or their favorite bloggers.
+Anyways, I’ve made a decision to respond to the request and list my top 10 female bloggers . . . despite the fact that some may want to roast me over a slow spit for not including them or their favorite bloggers.

 Keep in mind.
 This is just the present opinion of one small voice amid a sea of online voices.
 So if I put you on the list, no need to get supercilious over it.
 And if I didn’t, no need to feel vertically flattened.